axoflow/axosyslog-core-docs/content/docs/chapter-quickstart/configure-servers/_index.md

     ## Example: A simple configuration for servers {#example-serverconfig}

-    The following is a simple configuration file for {{% productparam "name" %}} that collects incoming log messages and stores them in a text file.
+    The following is a simple configuration file for {{% param "product.name" %}} that collects incoming log messages and stores them in a text file.

     ```c

-        @version: {{% productparam "techversion" %}}
+        @version: {{% param "product.techversion" %}}
         @include "scl.conf"
         options {
             time-reap(30);